SparkCC/sparkcc-governance/sparkcc-constitution.md

     1. must be made by online at https://members.sparkcc.org.

-2. A applicant will become a member of the association after they have:
+2. An applicant will become a member of the association after they have:

     1. completed a general induction either in-person or online at https://members.sparkcc.org.
     2. made their first monthly membership payment as outlined by this constitution.